 Rob was having some problems of his own.
 He had promised his eBook customers unlimited email support, and was getting buried, spending hours each day responding to the detailed questions and concerns of people who had purchased the eBook.
 It didn’t sound sustainable.
 He was considering just shutting the whole thing down.
 I recommended that he create a FAQ, stop email support, and give the eBook away as a free download, but he didn’t feel that would be fair to customers who had purchased it.

 Rob decided to take the eBook offline while he caught up on email support.
 This coincided with my initial post and my follow-up FAQ post getting even more views and peaking in popularity.
-Since I don’t sell advertising on this blog, this did nothing for me except clog up my inbox with requests (and a few self-righteous demands) that I send people Rob’s now-unavailable eBook.
+Since I don’t sell advertising on this blog [edit: as of Dec.
+2016 I have started to experiment with Google AdSense], this did nothing for me except clog up my inbox with requests (and a few self-righteous demands) that I send people Rob’s now-unavailable eBook.
 I updated both posts and explained the situation, and temporarily deactivated my Contact page.
 I had a bit of a crisis about blogging in general.
 File under no good deed goes unpunished.

 After the initial ten-month experiment in late 2014/early 2015, I continued the scalp massage, but only 5-10 minutes a day.
 Since then I have not seen significant additional hair regrowth, but I’ve kept the hair I regrew, my scalp still feels nice and loose, and I’m pretty happy with my hair right now (except that it’s going a little gray, but I have another experiment planned to potentially address that).
 Here are pictures I took last week.
 Sorry about the weird tint — I have the HTC One with the low-light purple tint issue.